-For your convenience, a directory of children enrolled in your child's class will be eamiled.
-Please advise your child's teacher of any car pools you may form.
+For your convenience, a directory of children enrolled in the school is available at the Childcare Desk.
+Please advise your child's teacher of any carpools you may form.
 You must sign a release form before we will add your phone number and address to the class lists.